5 People in the BioHealth Capital Region You Should Know In 2021

 MoCo is the epicenter of the BioHealth Capital Region’s global biotech and life science cluster and home to 300+ Bio companies and 40,000 Biotech workers.
 MoCo is located within MD’s 8th Congressional district, where STEM workers are triple the national median.
 The district also leads the nation in the proportion of science and engineering jobs to total workforce.

-In Steward’s role, he will continue to grow MoCo’s biotech ecosystem and attract more companies like On-Demand Pharmaceuticals, which recently selected Montgomery County, Maryland for its new GMP manufacturing, research, development, and headquarters facility.
-Steward also chairs Maryland Life Sciences (MD Bio) and is the Vice-Chair of the Maryland Tech Council, where he can impact biotech and tech companies across the State.
+In Stewart’s role, he will continue to grow MoCo’s biotech ecosystem and attract more companies like On-Demand Pharmaceuticals, which recently selected Montgomery County, Maryland for its new GMP manufacturing, research, development, and headquarters facility.
+Stewart also chairs Maryland Life Sciences (MD Bio) and is the Vice-Chair of the Maryland Tech Council, where he can impact biotech and tech companies across the State.

 Learn more about the scientists, leaders, and innovators who make up the BioHealth Capital Region by exploring our site’s People section.